We receive hundreds of questions every month about our Electric Brewery. Below are some of the more common questions with our answers.

 In 2011 we moved and shortly after started planning a basement with a dedicated brewery.
 This was completed in early 2013.
 We now have considerably more room to work in and have combined the brewery with fermentation, conditioning, and serving.

-The new brewery uses identical parts and the same layout, but offers more room and uses stainless work tables instead of wood:
+The new brewery uses identical parts and the same layout, but offers more room and uses stainless work tables instead of a wood stand:

 Windows between the bar and brewery: